How Long Does Botox Last?

 Extending Botox Results

 Patients can maximize the results of injectable treatments over longer periods by undergoing regular maintenance treatments.
 These are touch up injections that are done prior to the results wearing off completely.
-Recurrent treatments are especially useful for Botox as they may actually train targeted muscles respond to the neurotoxin for longer periods of time.
+Recurrent treatments are especially useful for Botox as they may actually train targeted muscles respond to the neuromodulator for longer periods of time.

 Besides maintenance treatments, there are other lifestyle choices that can extend Botox results.
 These include practicing safe sun protection, maintaining a sound skin care regimen, and eating a healthy diet.
 For more information, read our blog post on how to make Botox last longer.